keshav2802/COVID-19-Tracker/README.md

 # COVID-19 Tracker

-An app that shows COVID-19 related information.
+An app made with React.js that shows COVID-19 related information.

 # Description